Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 What's a guitar?

-And the lesson he gets out of everything is it looks like that plugs in.
+The lesson he gets out of everything is

 And how do you power that?